 - Improve overall business efficiency and build a relationship of trust among internal stakeholders

 - To Meet Legal, Regulatory and Compliance Requirements of the Business

 - To Keep-Up with the Competition and Everchanging Dynamic Environment

-The primary purpose of audit involves independent and unbiased verification of all the material information of financial and non-financial nature and ascertain that they are in line with what is reported by the management.
-It can be very scientific in nature and may be required as per the compliance requirements of the stakeholders who are involved with the business.
+The primary purpose of the audit involves independent and unbiased verification of all the material information of financial and non-financial nature.
+Ascertain that they are in line with what is reported by the management.
+It can be very scientific and required as per the compliance requirements of the stakeholders who are involved with the business.

 Below is the list of audit purposes.

 #1 – To Achieve Transparency in Business Operations and Drive Accountability

 - The business maintains financial records of all the transactions it is involved in.
 With the increasing complexity of the business, these transactions may increase to an extent wherein it would be hard to maintain any paper trail or audit trail for the same.
 Lack of information would result in a business preparing an understated financial statement.